 We have a history of operating losses.
-We expect to incur additional losses in the future and may never be profitable.
+We may incur additional losses in the future and may never be profitable and we cannot ensure that our existing capital will be sufficient to meet our capital requirements.

 We have incurred net losses since our inception, largely reflecting research and development, general and administrative expenses, and sales and marketing expenses.
-We have experienced net losses of \$6.5 million and \$5.4 million for the years ended December 31, 2021 and 2020, respectively.
-As a result of ongoing losses, as of December 31, 2021, we had an accumulated deficit of \$83.8 million.
-While we have sold and leased Deep TMS systems in various markets over the last few years, primarily for Major Depressive Disorder (MDD) including anxious depression, and recently also for Obsessive-Compulsive Disorder (OCD) and smoking addiction, we expect to continue to incur significant sales and marketing, product development, regulatory and other expenses as we continue to expand our commercialization efforts to increase adoption of Deep TMS and expand existing relationships with our customers, to obtain regulatory clearances or approvals for Deep TMS in additional countries and for additional indications, and to develop new enhancements or features to our existing Deep TMS systems.
-The net losses we incur may fluctuate significantly from period to period.
-We will need to generate additional revenues to achieve and sustain profitability, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
-Our failure to achieve or maintain profitability could negatively impact the value of the ADSs.
+We have experienced net losses of \$4.2 million and \$13.3 million for the years ended December 31, 2023 and 2022, respectively.
+As a result of ongoing losses, as of December 31, 2023, we had an accumulated deficit of \$101.3 million.
+While we have sold and leased Deep TMS systems and/or installed Deep TMS Systems under revenue generating pay-per-use models in various markets over the last few years, we may continue to incur significant sales and marketing, product development, regulatory and other expenses as we continue to pursue our commercialization efforts to increase adoption of Deep TMS and expand existing relationships with our customers, to obtain regulatory clearances or approvals for Deep TMS in additional countries and for additional indications, and to develop new enhancements or features to our existing Deep TMS systems.
+The net losses we may incur may fluctuate significantly from period to period.
+We will need to generate additional revenues and to carefully manage our expenses to achieve and sustain profitability on an annual basis, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
+A failure to achieve or maintain profitability on an annual basis could negatively impact the value of our shares.